 Why is it Dedede is shown acting like a Jerkass to Kirby half the time, but a friend the other half?
 Well, notice how when Dedede and Kirby are being friendly with each other, they're usually indoors or somewhere where there aren't many others.
 It could be Dedede and Kirby are normally friends, but when in public, Dedede acts like a villain to keep up his image.

-Given the revelation that the "Cocoon Academy" arc is from Meta Knight aka "Pinky"'s perspective, this comic makes more sense as an "Intermission" — Pinky's not in it at all!
+Given the revelation that the "Cocoon Academy" arc is from Meta Knight aka "Pinky"'s perspective, thesecomics make more sense as "Intermissions" — Pinky's not in them at all!

 In Earthbound, the characters have to fight Master Belch, one of the Giygas' minions.
 Master Belch later returns upgraded to Master Barf.
 In 463, after having faced The Chosen Four, Master Belch takes a bath in the Saturn Valley Hot Springs... that have regenerative properties.

 The Alt Text for this comic seems simple enough at first glance.
 Kirby's girlfriend is Jigglypuff, also a Pokemon, and the only one around that would actually help him facing a Rayquaza then say Pikachu or the Pokemon Trainer.
 But for the new gen, she's now part Fairy type, which are basically Dragon killers (deals double damage and are immune to anything Dragon).

 The Meaningful Release Date of the final strip.
 October 3rd marks the end of Super Smash Bros.
 Brawl's era and the beginning of a new one- Although the series goes far beyond Super Smash Bros, its primary inspiration and namesake was from its Brawl incarnation.
 It's fitting that the series goes out with what started it in the first place.